weechat/weechat/UPGRADING.md

 ### Man page / documentation

-Documentation is not built by default any more, you have to use option `-DENABLE_DOC=ON` in cmake command to enable it.
+Documentation is not built by default anymore, you have to use option `-DENABLE_DOC=ON` in cmake command to enable it.

 The man page is now built with asciidoc and translated in several